hurshd0/TREC-COVID-IR/README.md

 # TREC-COVID 2020 Task - Building simple yet effective pandemic retrieval engine
 ---

 TREC-COVID Challenge is an Information Retrieval (IR) challenge sponsored by NIST in colaboration with Allen Institute for AI and other industry leading research groups.
 I used Round 3 dataset which contains 40 topics, where each topic represent user's infomation need.
-The goal of challenge is to retrieve relevant documents for each topic, and evalute to against human judgements.
+The goal of challenge is to retrieve relevant documents for each topic, and evalute them against human judgements.

 ## Method